SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 Memphis Stats and Trends

-- So far this season Memphis has two wins against the spread.
+- Thus far this year Memphis has two wins against the spread.

-- Memphis has gone over the point total in 42.9% of its opportunities this season (three times in seven games with a set point total).
+- Memphis' games this year have hit the over three times in seven opportunities (42.9%).

-- The Tigers have turned the ball over four more times (15 total) than the Mustangs have forced a turnover (11) this season.
+- This year the Tigers have turned the ball over 15 times, four more than the Mustangs' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.